brentp/mosdepth/README.md

 works by using the [pileup](http://samtools.sourceforge.net/pileup.shtml) machinery that tracks each read, each base.

 The `mosdepth` method has some limitations.
-Because a large array is allocated and it increase required (in general) to take the cumulative sum of all preceding positions to know the depth at any position, it is slower for small, 1-time regional queries.
-It is, however fast for window-based or BED-based regions, because it first calculates the full chromosome coverage: and then reports the coverage for each region in that chromosome.
+Because a large array is allocated and it is required (in general) to take the cumulative sum of all preceding positions to know the depth at any position, it is slower for small, 1-time regional queries.
+It is, however fast for window-based or BED-based regions, because it first calculates the full chromosome coverage and then reports the coverage for each region in that chromosome.
 Another downside is it uses more memory than samtools.
 The amount of memory is approximately equal to 32-bits * longest chrom length, so for the 249MB chromosome 1, it will require 500MB of memory.